-On May 13, 2024, the Defense Counterintelligence Security Agency DCSA) Consolidated Adjudications Service (CAS) issued a statement of reasons (SOR) to Applicant detailing reasons why under the drug involvement and substance misuse guideline the DSCA CAS could not make the preliminary affirmative determination of eligibility for granting a security clearance, and recommended referral to an administrative judge to determine whether a security clearance should be granted, continued, denied, or revoked.
+On August 13, 2024, the Defense Counterintelligence Security Agency DCSA) Consolidated Adjudications Services (CAS) issued a statement of reasons (SOR) to Applicant detailing reasons why under the drug involvement and substance misuse guideline the DSCA CAS could not make the preliminary affirmative determination of eligibility for granting a security clearance, and recommended referral to an administrative judge to determine whether a security clearance should be granted, continued, denied, or revoked.
 The action was taken under Executive Order (Exec.
 Or.)
 10865, Safeguarding Classified Information within Industry (February 20, 1960); Defense Industrial Personnel Security Clearance Review Program, Department of Defense (DoD) Directive 5220.6 (January 2, 1992) (Directive); and Security Executive Agent Directive 4, establishing in Appendix A the National Security Adjudicative Guidelines for Determining Eligibility for Access to Classified Information or Eligibility to Hold a Sensitive Position (AGs), effective June 8, 2017.

-Applicant responded to the SOR on May 17, 2024, and requested her case be decided on the written record.
-The case was assigned to me on December 3, 2024.
-Applicant received the File of Relevant Material (FORM) on August 17, 2024, and was instructed to file any objections to the FORM or supply additional information for consideration within 30 days of receipt.
-Applicant did not file objections to the FORM or supply new information.
+Applicant responded to the SOR on August 15, 2024, and requested his case be decided on the written record.
+The case was assigned to me on December 23, 2024.
+Applicant received the File of Relevant Material (FORM) on October 1, 2024, and was instructed to file any objections to the FORM or supply additional information for consideration within 30 days of receipt.
+Applicant did not supplement the record or respond to the Government's FORM.
+The Government's exhibits (Items 1-7) were admitted without objection